 When 22% of ‘lost’ leads are still active on auto dealership websites, how can you accurately assess if your 'lost' leads are truly lost?

 If your lead doesn’t respond to your outreach, don’t assume that he or she isn’t ready to buy a vehicle.
 It’s very possible that he or she is still actively shopping on your website.
-In fact, with Foureyes®, our proprietary sales technology, we can see that 22% of ‘lost’ leads are still active on auto dealership websites and 11% of all calls are missed by dealerships.
+In fact, with Foureyes sales intelligence, we can see that 22% of ‘lost’ leads are still active on auto dealership websites and 11% of all calls are missed by dealerships.

 Note that this research focused solely on leads expressing ready-to-buy activities, such as browsing inventory in your virtual showroom and trying to reach your sales team.
 We left out unqualified prospects who were booking service appointments or applying for jobs.
 And if you don’t have visibility into those specific ready-to-buy activities, you need to start ASAP.